 The Bradford assay is one of the most established colorimetric protein quantification tools for microvolume analysis.
 It is based on the binding of positively-charged proteins to negatively-charged Coomassie dye.
 This complex absorbs light at 595nm.
 Absorbance spectra can then be compared to standard curves to determine protein concentration.

 Lowry Microvolume Analysis

 The modified Lowry assay is a copper-based reagent that measures the absorbance of copper-protein complexes at wavelengths of 650nm.
 Like the Bradford assay, results must be estimated through comparisons with assay standard curves.

 The Pierce 660 assay is engineered for microvolume analysis of proteins bound to a dye-metal complex.
 It is compatible with solutions comprising detergents and reducing agents, exhibiting absorption at wavelengths of 660nm.

 Microvolume Analysis with DeNovix

-DS-11 FX Series Spectrophotometers are equipped to perform absorbance measurements across the full UV-Vis spectrum, enabling microvolume analysis of protein samples using direct quantification using the 280nm absorbance and the most common colorimetric assays on the market.
+DS-11 Series Spectrophotometers are equipped to perform absorbance measurements across the full UV-Vis spectrum, enabling microvolume analysis of protein samples using direct quantification using the 280nm absorbance and the most common colorimetric assays on the market.
 This is enhanced by the standard curve capability, which graphs 2 – 8 standard curves for rapid comparative analysis of absorbance values.
 The DS-11 is uniquely suited for quantifying BSA, IgG, and custom proteins in sample volumes as small as 1 microliter (μl), with full implementation of the above protein assays.